 Pour on another third of the meat sauce, add another layer of pasta, and repeat for three layers total.

 Sprinkle mozzarella evenly on top.

 Bake at 350° F (176° C) for 40 min, or until pasta is tender and cheese topping is crispy and golden.

 I don’t bother to make this sauce.
 It’s unhealthy and I like the lasagna just as much without it—plus it’s easier when you only have to make one sauce.
 But if you insist on having a traditional lasagna with both red and white sauce, here it is.

 1 bay leaf

 Salt and pepper

-Well, my mom’s recipe says, “Warm milk slowly with bay leaf.
+My mom’s recipe just says, “Warm milk slowly with bay leaf.
 Make sauce with butter, flour, and milk.
 Beat in cheese and s&p.”